 On the other hand, virtually all visible blue light passes through the cornea and lens and reaches the retina.

-The fact that blue light penetrates all the way to the retina (the inner lining of the back of the eye) is important, because laboratory studies have shown that too much exposure to blue light can damage light-sensitive cells in the retina.
-This causes changes that resemble those of macular degeneration, which can lead to permanent vision loss.
+The fact that blue light reaches the retina of the eye is important.
+Laboratory studies have shown that too much exposure to blue light can damage light-sensitive cells like those found in the human retina.

 5. Blue light contributes to digital eye strain.

 Because blue light scatters more easily than other visible light, it's not as easily focused.
 When we spend hours staring at computer screens and other digital devices, this poorly-focused visual “noise” from blue light reduces contrast and can contribute to digital eye strain.

 Research has shown that lenses that block high-energy blue light in the 400-450 nm wavelength range increase contrast significantly.
 Therefore, computer glasses that filter blue-violet light in this range may reduce eye strain — especially if you use digital devices for extended periods of time.

 6. Blue light protection is important after cataract surgery.

 The lens of an adult eye blocks nearly 100% of the sun’s UV rays.
 As part of the normal aging process, the eye’s natural lens eventually blocks some short-wavelength blue light as well — the type of blue light with the highest potential to damage the retina and possibly cause macular degeneration and vision loss.

 If you have cataracts and are about to have cataract surgery, ask your surgeon what type of intraocular lens (IOL) will be used in your procedure.
 Some IOLs may be better than others at restoring some level of blue light protection for your retina after surgery.